-I have titled my message for this morning, “It’s Time for a Comeback.”
-Would y’all agree?
 Do you know what precedes a comeback?
 A setback.
 You can’t have a comeback until you have a setback.
 In fact, Your setback is a setup for your comeback.
-Can anybody be excited about that reality today?
 I’m telling you the truth, our God is the God of Comebacks, the King of Comebacks.
 We just celebrated the fact that Jesus rose from the dead.
 Jesus had the greatest comeback of all-time.
 He has demonstrated that a return, a recovery, from even the worst of circumstances is possible.

-So much was going right for Peter.
-How did he go from leaving his old life behind and following Jesus, from being the first to declare Jesus was the Messiah and from water-walking to denying He even knew who Jesus was, not once, but three times?
+Early on, things went right for Peter.
+So, how did he go from humbly leaving his old life behind and following Jesus, from being the first to declare Jesus was the Messiah and from water-walking to denying He even knew who Jesus was, not once, but three times?
 How does that happen?

 1. Peter tried to take charge.